ngrewe/gnustep-boxes/README.md

 * If you upgrade the kernel shipped with the box, you will also need to rebuild the VM integration kernel modules.
 * Linking clang is memory intensive.
-The Vagrantfile use to test the provisioning allocates 3GB of RAM to the virtual machine.
+The Vagrantfile used to test the provisioning allocates 3GB of RAM to the virtual machine.
 If that still gives you failures when building LLVM/clang, trying increasing this value or allocating some more swap to the VM.